MicrosoftDocs/windows-powershell-docs/docset/windows/dism/add-windowscapability.md

 ## PARAMETERS

 ### -LimitAccess
-Indicates that this cmdlet does not access Windows Update for the source package.
-Only applies when `-Online` switch is specified; otherwise, ignored.
+Indicates that this cmdlet does not query Windows Update for source packages when servicing a live OS.
+Only applies when the `-Online` switch is specified.

 ```yaml
 Type: SwitchParameter